FIXTradingCommunity/fix-orchestra/interfaces/README.md

-# Module interfaces2016
+# Module interfaces

 This module provides an XML schema for service offerings, protocols and session provisioning.
-Service elements may link to Orchestra files composed in the `repository2016` schema.
+Service elements may link to Orchestra files composed in the `repository` schema.

 See documentation of the schema in [Orchestra specifications](https://github.com/FIXTradingCommunity/fix-orchestra-spec/tree/master/v1-0-RC5)

-The XML namespace for the schema is `http://fixprotocol.io/2016/fixinterfaces`.
+The XML namespace for the schema is `http://fixprotocol.io/2020/orchestra/interfaces`.

 ## Build